pingcap/docs-dm/en/dmctl-introduction.md

 ---
-title: dmctl 简介
+title: Introduction to dmctl
-summary: 了解如何使用 dmctl 管理数据同步任务。
+summary: Learn how to manage the data replication task using dmctl.
 category: reference
-aliases: ['/docs-cn/tidb-data-migration/dev/manage-replication-tasks/']
+aliases: ['/docs/tidb-data-migration/dev/manage-replication-tasks/','/tidb-data-migration/dev/manage-replication-tasks/']
 ---

-# dmctl 简介
+# Introduction to dmctl

-dmctl 是用来控制 DM 集群的命令行工具。对于用 DM-Ansible 部署的 DM 集群，dmctl 二进制文件路径为 `dm-ansible/dmctl`。
+dmctl is a command line tool used to manage the data replication task.
+For DM clusters deployed using DM-Ansible, the binary file path of dmctl is `dm-ansible/dmctl`.

-dmctl 同时支持交互模式和命令模式。
+The dmctl component supports the interactive mode and the command mode.

-## dmctl 交互模式
+## Interactive mode

-进入交互模式，与 DM-master 进行交互：
+Enter the interactive mode to interact with DM-master:

 {{< copyable "shell-regular" >}}